 Take the MindWell 30-day Mindfulness challenge

-Consisting of short and sharp learning modules that build knowledge and skills of mindfulness-in-action in your life, the 30-day challenge is MindWell's foundational training program and a great place to start your mindfulness journey.
+Consisting of short learning modules that build knowledge and skills of mindfulness-in-action in your life, the 30-day challenge is MindWell's foundational training program and a great place to start your mindfulness journey.

 Ways to learn more about mindfulness